alantech/iasql/site/docs/concepts/transaction.md

 IaSQL's engine, on the other hand, is completely stateless.
 It acquires the state of both the database and the cloud when asked to perform a change in either direction and then determines the work it will do based on the *true state* of both.

-## `iasql_begin` and `iasql_commit`
+## IaSQL Transactions with `iasql_begin` and `iasql_commit`

 It is possible to perform changes to your cloud account synchronously by temporarily turning off the normal two-way propagation between the cloud and database through the usage of an IaSQL transaction using the provided PostgreSQL function `iasql_begin`.
-This lets the user make whatever changes they want to batch together or stage, and then calling `iasql_commit` marks the end of the transaction and propagates the changes from the database to the cloud account akin to a traditional [database transaction](https://en.wikipedia.org/wiki/Database_transaction).
+This lets you batch, or stage, changes together and then calling `iasql_commit` to mark the end of the transaction and propagate the changes from the database to the cloud account akin to a traditional [database transaction](https://en.wikipedia.org/wiki/Database_transaction).

 ```
    ______